-The Housing Opportunities for Persons with AIDS (HOPWA) Program is the only Federal program dedicated to the housing needs of people living with HIV/AIDS.
-Under the HOPWA Program, HUD makes grants to local communities, States, and nonprofit organizations for projects that benefit low-income persons living with HIV/AIDS and their families.
+The HOPWA grant is the only Federal program dedicated to the housing needs of people living with HIV/AIDS.
+Under the HOPWA program, HUD makes grants to local communities, States, and nonprofit organizations for projects that benefit people with low incomes living with HIV/AIDS and their families.

-Emergency Solutions Grant (ESG) ESG funds can be used to provide a wide range of services and supports under the five program components: Street Outreach, Emergency Shelter, Rapid Rehousing, Homelessness Prevention, and HMIS.
+• Emergency Solutions Grant (ESG)

+ESG funds can be used to provide a wide range of services and supports under the five program components: street outreach, emergency shelter, rapid rehousing, homelessness prevention, and Homeless Management Information System (HMIS).